Sreekee/Nvidia/README.md

 *To enable these labs for your students, please create an account at https://nvidia.qwiklab.com and send your Qwiklab account email address to [DeepLearningInstitute@nvidia.com](mailto: DeepLearningInstitute@nvidia.com) with the subject line “DLI Teaching Kit Qwiklab Access”.
 Email instructions will then follow for giving access to your students.*

 Please see `Online DLI Labs.pdf` from the DLI Teaching Kit `.zip` for more details.

+#### About the NVIDIA Deep Learning Institute (DLI)
+The NVIDIA DLI offers hands-on training for developers, data scientists, and researchers looking to solve challenging problems with deep learning.

+Through self-paced online labs and instructor-led workshops, DLI provides training on the latest techniques for designing, training, and deploying neural networks across a variety of application domains including self-driving cars, healthcare, robotics, finance, and video analytics.

+Instructors and teaching assistants (TAs) are encouraged to become official DLI Instructor/TA certified by NVIDIA by following instructions [here] (https://docs.google.com/presentation/d/1eMttmzVIalaXtItGgBwFSu_vulhS0UYHfzr-6HUxBJU/edit#slide=id.g1c355070ad_0_81)!

+**Start a Deep Learning Project**
+Explore three simple steps to kick off your deep learning initiative for a solo project, a small team, or at scale: www.nvidia.com/deeplearning/developer.

+**Keep Learning with DLI**
+Check out upcoming workshops in your area at www.nvidia.com/dli.

+Request an onsite workshop for your team at www.nvidia.com/requestdli.